ververica/flink-statefun-workshop/README.md

 ## Setup Instructions

-The following instructions guide you through the process of setting up a development environment for the purpose of developing, debugging, and executing solutions for the workshop.
+The following instructions guide you through the process of setting up a development environment for developing, debugging and executing solutions for the workshop.

 ### Software Requirements